Government and Elections

 Constitutional Amendment to Allow Regulation

-To address this concern, Members of the 115th Congress introduced House Joint Resolution 113, which would effectively reverse the Citizens United decision through a Constitutional amendment which would give Congress the power to place regulations on campaign donations.
+To address this concern, Members of Congress have introduced legislation to effectively reverse the Citizens United decision through a Constitutional amendment which would give Congress the power to place regulations on campaign donations.

 Respondents were first introduced to this topic, by being told that in order for Congress to limit all forms of campaign‐related donations, a new Constitutional amendment would be required to override the Supreme Court’s past decisions on this subject, including “Citizens United”, and prevent the courts from striking down campaign finance laws in the future.